guiprav/right-angle/README.md

 			.when("I go to '/login' page");
 		;
 	},
-	scenarios: [
-		{
+	scenarios: {
-			name: "Logging in with proper credentials.",
+		"Logging in with proper credentials.": function() {
-			run: function() {
 			using("Login")
 				.given (
 					"I type in my credentials in the form", {
 						user: "TestUser",
 						password: "TestPassword"
 					}
 				)
 				.when("I submit the form")
 			;
 			using("Navigation")
 				.then("I should be redirected to '/home' page")
 			;
 			using("Alerts")
 				.and("I should see a success message containing the string 'welcome back'") ;
-			}
 		},
-		{
-			name: "Logging in with invalid credentials.",
+		"Logging in with invalid credentials.": function() {
-			run: function() {
 			using("Login")
 				.given (
 					"I type in my credentials in the form", {
 						user: "BadUser",
 						password: "BadPassword"
 					}
 				)
 				.when("I submit the form")
 			;
 			using("Navigation")
-					.then("I should be redirected to '/login' page") ;
+				.then("I should be redirected to '/login' page")
+			;
 			using("Alerts")
 				.and("I should see an error message containing the string 'invalid user name or password'") ;
 		}
 	}
-	]
 };
 ```

+Some scenarios are single functions, but not all.

-If a scenario has a `data` property (either a value, an array of values, or a function returning one of those two), its `run` function is invoked once for every value in the array (or once if `data` isn't an array or hasn't returned an array).
+If a scenario is an object with a `data` property (either a value, an array of values, or a function returning one of those two), its `run` function is invoked once for every value in the array (or once if `data` isn't an array or hasn't returned an array).
 In those cases, `run`'s first argument is the data for each run.
 Such scenarios are said to be data-driven.

 Data-driven scenario names and step descriptions are actually Handlebars templates which are fed with each run's test data.
 See [example/feature/basic-calculation.js](example/feature/basic-calculation.js) for an example, and see [this terminal session](http://asciinema.org/a/17703) to see it working.